 Northwest Metro Transportation Plan

 The study area for the Northwest Metro Transportation Plan is bounded to the north by 40th Avenue North/County Road 20, to the south by 19th Avenue North and Main Avenue/Interstate 94, to the east by Interstate 29, and to the west by the Fargo-Moorhead Area Diversion Alignment.
 The study area also extends east of Interstate 29 along 40th Avenue to University Drive.
-However, in order to assure a comprehensive and connected transportation system, some analysis may be needed into areas adjacent to the study area.

 Historically, the northwest portion of the Fargo-Moorhead metropolitan area has been largely rural and heavily oriented towards rural residential and agricultural uses, with industrial uses confined to the industrial parks of the City of Fargo and City of West Fargo.
 However, recent developments have led the City of Fargo to improve utility services as well as other infrastructure planning efforts which will assist in expanding municipal infrastructure to areas north and northwest of the city.
 Additionally, the City of Fargo and City of West Fargo have established a new extraterritorial agreement in coordination with a recent utility service agreement between the two cities.
 The City of Reile’s Acres has also seen a notable increase in residential development within its city’s limits.